EcoRegen-Alliance/backend-workflow/readme.md

 The repository has the following structure:

 - `/controllers`: Contains controller files for handling HTTP requests and business logic.
+  - `adminController.js`: Handles admin-related operations such as listing admins and nodes.
   - `aggregatedDataController.js`: Handles submission of aggregated data to Hedera GMS.
   - `investorController.js`: Manages investor-related operations.
   - `nodeController.js`: Handles node-related operations.